forcedotcom/mobile-ui-elements/README.md

 - [Backbonejs](http://backbonejs.org), a JavaScript library providing the model–view–presenter (MVP) application design paradigm.
 - [Underscorejs](http://underscorejs.org/), a utility-belt library for JavaScript.
 - [Ratchet](http://maker.github.io/ratchet), Prototype iPhone apps with simple HTML, CSS, and JS components.

+## FAQ ##

+__Polymer is still "pre-alpha" project.
+How should I use it?__

+Polymer as an overall project is still a work in progress.
+We feel that the underlying platform code leveraged for UI Elements is stable enough to start creating new apps for learning and prototyping purposes.
+Polymer will continue to be tweaked as the Web Components standard reaches its final stage.
+In the near future, a lot of Polymer features will be natively available in Chrome.

+__Polymer doesn't work inside the WebView on Android below 4.4__

+This is limitation of the older version of WebKit used for the WebView on pre 4.4 devices.
+Polymer does work in the Android Mobile browsers along with all of the popular evergreen browsers.
+If Android WebView is a real limitation, please let us know.

+__Does it work with other devices?__

+We got our samples to work on IE10 running on Windows Mobile, Safari on iOS6/7, Chrome, Safari, and Firefox

+__What's the level of support for this project?__

+Mobile UI Elements is an unsupported project.
+It's a way for us to share our code with the community that might be beneficial for certain use cases.
+We'd love to build a vibrant community for this project.
+A lot depends on the level of interest.

+__I don't see any data show up in my components__

+Please check the JavaScript console to be sure of the error.
+You might not be getting the data because your session has expired.
+If that's the case get a new session id.
+Or you might have enabled cross-domain scripting in Chrome or your other browser.

 ## Mobile UI Elements License ##